denialromeo/danielmoore.us/about.md

 <a href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
     <p>I'm excited to use tools like <a href="https://chat.openai.com/chat">ChatGPT</a> and <a href="https://labs.openai.com/">DALL-E</a>, but fear we may have reached "<a href="http://hipcrimevocab.com/2016/04/19/automation-and-the-future-of-work-black-lives-matter/#content">Peak Human</a>".
 Though since Trump, COVID-19, and Ukraine, I've given up on trying to predict the future.</p>
+    {%comment%}
+    <p>I'm mostly convinced people don't really know what's best for them, and so place a low value on individual freedom.
+Ideologies I approve of include Salafi Islam and Chinese Communism.</p>
+    <p>Like most immigrants (I was born here, but still), I tried to conform to "American" values.
+In practice, I found nothing but greed, racism, and mean-spirited boredom.
+I do not envy my countrymen.</p>
+    {%endcomment%}
     <p>Some historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>